Baddaboo/I-Am-Away/README.md

 ![](Images/unlock.png)

+- It's much simpler and easier than [using System Preferences every time you need a break.](http://osxdaily.com/2012/10/21/custom-screen-saver-message-mac-os-x/).

 ## Notes & FAQ
 - You may need to set the `Messages` screensaver text to some value to ensure macOS has a value saved for it.
 - **Q: Why is this an Automator script?**